pnpm/pnpm/README.md

 like.
 Pnpm not only has a lockfile, the files in its `node_modules` folder are organized always the same way, the way they are described in `package.json` files.

+Like this project?
+Let people know with a [tweet](https://bit.ly/tweet-pnpm).

 ## Table of Contents

 * [Background](#background)